Tok/sd-forge-deforum/README.md

 ## Installation

+### Python 3.10.6
+Forge currently recommends Python version 3.10.6: https://www.python.org/downloads/release/python-3106/

+In case you insist on trying to use newer versions (not recommended), see comments below about `basicsr`.

+### Forge
-First install the latest version of [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and delete any old or alternative versions of this plugin you may have had installed before (=remove this directory if it already exists: `<forge_install_dir>/extensions/sd-forge-deforum`).
+Install the latest version of [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and delete any old or alternative versions of this plugin you may have had installed before (=remove this directory if it already exists: `<forge_install_dir>/extensions/sd-forge-deforum`).

 ### Activate Python venv
 Depending on your setup, you may need to make sure that the virtual environment for Python that's used Forge is active by running `<forge_install_dir>/venv/Scripts/activate.bat`.
 It should be visible on your commandline when Forges venv is active.

 ### Install the Extension

+#### Directly in Forge

+Go to tab "Extensions" - "Install from URL" and use this URL: https://github.com/Tok/sd-forge-deforum.git

+#### From the commandline

-With Forges venv active do:
+With the venv from Forge active do:

     cd <forge_install_dir>/extensions
     git clone https://github.com/Tok/sd-forge-deforum
     cd sd-forge-deforum
     pip install -r requirements.txt

-You can also try to install it directly in Forge on tab "Extensions" - "Install from URL", after making sure that any old versions were removed properly: https://github.com/Tok/sd-forge-deforum.git

 ## What should work, what doesn't and what's untested